While calling the Function in C Programming, we can pass the function parameters in two ways:

 It will print a = 5 and b = 9

-Although we changed the a and b values in the CallByValue () function it will not reflect the original values because CallByValue () function used the copy of original values.
+Although we changed the a and b numbers in the CallByValue (), it will not reflect the originals because CallByValue () used a copy of the original values.

 Call By Reference in C

-In this C call by reference method, the Address of the declared variables passed as the parameters to the function.
+In this C Call By Reference method, the Address of the declared variables is passed as the function’s parameters.
 When we pass the address of the variable to the function,

-- So, Any changes made to the values of the variables inside function means we are actually changing the original values.
+• So, Any changes made to the variables inside the function mean we are actually changing the original values.

-Please be careful while working with this method.
-If any calculations depend upon the original values, then you may end up with wrong values.
+Please be careful while working with this C Call By Reference method.
+If any calculations depend upon the original values, you may have the wrong values.

 Passing parameters to function using Call By Reference in C